Resources for the Test of Academic Proficiency

 Test of Academic Proficiency Review Sessions

-The College of Education will be offering review sessions in Language Arts and Math during the spring 2014 semester to assist those planning to take the Test of Academic Proficiency.
-If you are taking your TAP test before we have the next set of review sessions, please be sure to utilize the resources below.
+The College of Education offers TAP review sessions during the spring and fall semesters.
+The spring review sessions have been held, so if you are taking your TAP test before we have the next set of review sessions in the fall, please be sure to utilize the resources below.

 - The College of Education has purchased the ILTS Online Course and Practice Tests from Longsdale Publishing.
 To access this resource, please locate the following URL with your web browser: http://www.longsdalepub.com/ilts/.
 This URL will direct you to a Web page welcoming you to the ILTS Online Course and Practice Tests.
 Click on the “Register NEW Account” button.
 You will need to register using the following information.